onap/vnfrqts-requirements/docs/Chapter8.rst

 R-48067 A VNF's Heat Orchestration Template's {vm-type} **MUST NOT** be a substring of {network-role}.

-R-32394 A VNF’s Heat Orchestration Template’s use of ‘{vm-type}’ in all Resource property parameter names **MUST** be the same case.
+R-32394 A VNF's Heat Orchestration Template's use of '{vm-type}' in all Resource property parameter names **MUST** be the same case.

-R-46839 A VNF’s Heat Orchestration Template’s use of ‘{vm-type}’ in all Resource IDs **MUST** be the same case.
+R-46839 A VNF's Heat Orchestration Template's use of '{vm-type}' in all Resource IDs **MUST** be the same case.

-R-36687 A VNF’s Heat Orchestration Template’s ‘{vm-type}’ case in Resource property parameter names **SHOULD** match the case of ‘{vm-type}’ in Resource IDs and vice versa.
+R-36687 A VNF's Heat Orchestration Template's '{vm-type}' case in Resource property parameter names **SHOULD** match the case of '{vm-type}' in Resource IDs and vice versa.

-R-21330 A VNF’s Heat Orchestration Template’s Resource property parameter that is associated with external network **MUST** include the ‘{network-role}’’ as part of the parameter name
+R-21330 A VNF's Heat Orchestration Template's Resource property parameter that is associated with external network **MUST** include the '{network-role}' as part of the parameter name

 R-11168 A VNF's Heat Orchestration Template's Resource ID that is associated with an external network **MUST** include the